-- (i) The Company in evaluating its jobs has considered an amount of ₹ 7.56 Crore relating to the likelihood of the claim materializing in favour of the Company, arising out of claims for work done, cost overruns arising due to client delays, changes of scope, escalation claims, variation orders, deviation in design and other charges recoverable from the client which are pending acceptance or certification by the client or referred the matter to the dispute resolution board / arbitration panel. - (ii) In furtherance to the recommendation of the Dispute Resolution Board (DRB) and Arbitration Awards in the Company's favour, the Company has recognized income to the extent of ₹ 151.17 Crore (Net of Provision), which is part of Long Term Trade Receivable.
+(i) The Company in evaluating its jobs has considered an amount of ₹ 7.56 crores (P.Y. ₹ 7.56 crores) relating to the likelihood of the claim materializing in favour of the Company, arising out of claims for work done, cost overruns arising due to client delays, changes of scope, escalation claims, variation orders, deviation in design and other charges recoverable from the client which are pending acceptance or certification by the client or referred the matter to the dispute resolution board / arbitration panel.

+- (ii) In furtherance to the recommendation of the Dispute Resolution Board (DRB) and Arbitration Awards in the Company's favour, the Company has recognized income to the extent of ₹146.64 crores (P.Y. ₹ 151.17 Cr) in the previous years, which is part of Long Term Trade Receivable.
 The Company contends that such awards have reached finality for the determination of the amounts of such claims and are reasonably confident of recovery of such claims although the client has moved the court to set aside the awards.
 Considering the fact that the Company has received favorable awards from the DRB and the Arbitration Tribunal, the management is reasonably certain that the claims will get favorable verdict from the courts. - (iii) There are disputes in six projects of the Company.
-The total exposure against these projects is ₹ 350.60 Crore consisting of receivable of ₹ 148.05 crores, inventory ₹ 43.49 crore and other receivables ₹ 159.05 crores.
-The Company is pursuing legal recourse / negotiations for settling the disputes in favour of the Company and is of the opinion that it has a good case in the matter hence does not require any provision considering the claims of the Company against the Clients. - (iv) The Company has receivable including retention and work in progress aggregating to ₹ 44.51 Crore (inventory -₹ 21.19 crores and receivables ₹ 23.31 crores) in various jobs relating to the Real Estate Projects due to the problems faced by the Real Estate Sector.
+The total exposure against these projects is ₹ 321.58 crores (P.Y. ₹350.60 crores) consisting of receivable of ₹ 60.70 crores (P.Y. ₹148.05 crores), inventory ₹ 43.96 crores (P.Y. ₹43.49 crores) and other receivables ₹ 216.91 crores (P.Y. ₹159.05 crores).
+The Company is pursuing legal recourse / negotiations for settling the disputes in favour of the Company and is of the opinion that it has a good case in the matter hence does not require any provision considering the claims of the Company against the Clients. - (iv) The Company has receivable including retention and work in progress aggregating to ₹ 44.51 crores (P.Y. ₹44.51 crores) (inventory ₹ 21.19 crores (P.Y. ₹21.19 crores) and receivables ₹ 23.31 crores (P.Y. ₹23.31 crores)) in various jobs relating to the Real Estate Projects due to the problems faced by the Real Estate Sector.
 The management is confident of ultimate recovery considering its contractual position and therefore no adjustments are required to be made in respect of such contracts.